-- External Network HA VIP : The VIP address to be assigned to AutoIT's external network interface. - External Network Details: - IP Address: The IP address to be assigned to AutoIT VMs' external network interface.
-If AutoIT is deployed with HA support, you are prompted to enter separate external IP addresses for both the active and redundant VMs. - Gateway: The gateway assigned to AutoIT's external network interface. - Netmask: The mask to be assigned to AutoIT's external network interface. - Provisioning Network Details: - IP Address: The IP address to be assigned to the provisioning network interface.
-Within Hyper-Converged Ultra M models, this interface is used by the Ultra M Health Monitoring function.

-If AutoIT is deployed with HA support, you are prompted to enter separate IP provisioning addresses for both the active and redundant VMs.

-• Netmask: The netmask to be assigned to the provisioning network interface.
+- External Network HA VIP: The VIP address to be assigned to AutoIT's external network interface. - External Network Details: - IP Address: The IP address to be assigned to AutoIT VMs' external network interface.
+If AutoIT is deployed with HA support, you are prompted to enter separate external IP addresses for both the active and redundant VMs. - Gateway: The gateway assigned to AutoIT's external network interface. - Netmask: The mask to be assigned to AutoIT's external network interface. - Provisional Network HA VIP: The VIP address to be assigned to AutoIT's provisional network interface. - Provisioning Network Details: - IP Address: The IP address to be assigned to the provisioning network interface.
+Within Hyper-Converged Ultra M models, this interface is used by the Ultra M Health Monitoring function. - If AutoIT is deployed with HA support, you are prompted to enter separate IP provisioning addresses for both the active and redundant VMs. - Netmask: The netmask to be assigned to the provisioning network interface.

-- All passwords must meet the requirements specified in Password Requirements and Login Security, on page 27. - You may be asked for some of the above pieces of information twice, once for each VM when AutoIT is deployed with HA support.
+- All passwords must meet the requirements specified in Password Requirements and Login Security, on page 32. - You may be asked for some of the above pieces of information twice, once for each VM when AutoIT is deployed with HA support.